adrian-riebel/rtd-tutorial/docs/source/usage.rst

 Installation
 ------------

-To use Sercpy, first install it using pip:
+To use SERCpy, first install it using pip:

 .. code-block:: console